Support Efforts to Address the Nursing Workforce Shortage

 The State Plan for Alzheimer's Disease in Oregon (SPADO) Task Force was formed in late 2010, coordinated by the Alzheimer's Association Oregon Chapter.
-The Task Force included state government agencies, academic researchers, healthcare providers, family caregivers, state legislators, and non-profit organizations.
+The Task Force included state government agencies, academic researchers, health care providers, family caregivers, state legislators, and non-profit organizations.
 Charged with drafting recommendations to address the most critical needs of Oregonians impacted by Alzheimer's disease and other dementias, the Task Force gathered public input to inform and validate the proposed recommendations.
 The State Plan for Alzheimer's Disease and Related Dementias in Oregon was published in July 2012 and signed by Governor John Kitzhaber.
 In March 2013, the Oregon Legislature endorsed SPADO by unanimously supporting Senate Concurrent Resolution 1.
-The SPADO Steering Committee works together to encourage engagement of public and private sector stakeholders to improve the state's response to community needs associated with Alzheimer's disease and related dementias and implement the recommendations provided in the state plan.
+The SPADO Steering Committee works together to encourage engagement of public and private sector stakeholders to improve the state's response to community needs associated with Alzheimer's disease and other dementias and implement the recommendations provided in the state plan.

 Oregon State Advocacy Day

 February 08, 2022